Non-operative Spinal Fractures

 Braces and orthotics are commonly used to treat spinal injuries.
 Even when bracing alone is not enough to heal the fracture, braces immobilize your spine during healing, sustain spinal alignment, and ease pain by restricting movement.

 Due to the delicacy of the spinal cord and the importance of the spine to how we sit, stand, and walk, a spinal fracture is not the same as a broken arm or leg.
-If you think you may have a spinal fracture, you should see a spinal specialist as soon as possible.
-Orthopaedic Associates of St. Augustine has been providing spine care and treatment for years and is proud to boast the best spinal center in the area.
+If you think you may have a spinal fracture, you should see a specialist as soon as possible.
+Orthopaedic Associates of St. Augustine has been providing spine care and treatment for years.